- Diagnostic tests which detect virus and tell you if you have a current infection

 You can click here to use the CDC Self-Checker Tool to help you decide whether to get tested.

 To get your test result, please check with the group that performed your test, such as your healthcare provider, pharmacy or state health department testing site.
-How long it will take to get your test results depends on the test used.
+How long it will take to get your test results depends on the test used and where you receive your test.

 - If you test positive for COVID-19, know what protective steps to take if you are sick: